cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

 * Deploy the complete CAIPE multi-agent system
 * Configure ingress with path-based routing for colony access

-⏰ **Colony Deployment Time**: This takes around 5-10 minutes.
-Perfect time to review your mission objectives! ☕
+⏰ **Colony Deployment Time**: This takes a few minutes.
+Perfect time to review your mission objectives or checkout our [vidcast](https://cnoe-io.github.io/ai-platform-engineering/getting-started/idpbuilder/setup) on going through the IDPBuilder step by step ☕

 ## Step 2: Verify Colony Infrastructure